Carl Sagan: Cosmos: popularizing science on TV

-In 1980 Sagan co-wrote and narrated the award-winning 13-part PBS television series Cosmos: A Personal Voyage, which became the most widely watched series in the history of American public television until 1990.
+In 1980, Sagan co-wrote and narrated the award-winning 13-part PBS television series Cosmos: A Personal Voyage, which became the most widely watched series in the history of American public television until 1990.
 The show has been seen by at least 500 million people across 60 countries.
 The book, Cosmos, written by Sagan, was published to accompany the series.

 Because of his earlier popularity as a science writer from his best-selling books, including The Dragons of Eden, which won him a Pulitzer Prize in 1977, he was asked to write and narrate the show.
-It was targeted to a general audience of viewers, whom Sagan felt had lost interest in science, partly due to a stifled educational system.
+It was targeted to a general audience of viewers, who Sagan felt had lost interest in science, partly due to a stifled educational system.

 Each of the 13 episodes was created to focus on a particular subject or person, thereby demonstrating the synergy of the universe.
 They covered a wide range of scientific subjects including the origin of life and a perspective of humans' place on Earth.

 The show won an Emmy, along with a Peabody Award, and transformed Sagan from an obscure astronomer into a pop-culture icon.
-Time magazine ran a cover story about Sagan soon after the show broadcast, referring to him as "creator, chief writer and host-narrator of the show".
+Time magazine ran a cover story about Sagan soon after the show broadcast, referring to him as "creator, chief writer and host-narrator of the show."
 In 2000, "Cosmos" was released on a remastered set of DVDs.

 "Billions and billions"

-After Cosmos aired, Sagan became associated with the catchphrase "billions and billions," although he never actually used the phrase in the Cosmos series.
+After Cosmos aired, Sagan became associated with the catchphrase "billions and billions", although he never actually used the phrase in the Cosmos series.
 He rather used the term "billions upon billions."

-Richard Feynman, a precursor to Sagan, used the phrase "billions and billions" many times in his "red books".
+Richard Feynman, a precursor to Sagan, used the phrase "billions and billions" many times in his "red books."
 However, Sagan's frequent use of the word billions and distinctive delivery emphasizing the "b" (which he did intentionally, in place of more cumbersome alternatives such as "billions with a 'b'", in order to distinguish the word from "millions") made him a favorite target of comic performers, including Johnny Carson, Gary Kroeger, Mike Myers, Bronson Pinchot, Penn Jillette, Harry Shearer, and others.
-Frank Zappa satirized the line in the song "Be in My Video", noting as well "atomic light".
-Sagan took this all in good humor, and his final book was entitled Billions and Billions, which opened with a tongue-in-cheek discussion of this catchphrase, observing that Carson was an amateur astronomer and that Carson's comic caricature often included real science.
+Frank Zappa satirized the line in the song "Be in My Video", noting as well "atomic light."
+Sagan took this all in good humor, and his final book was titled Billions and Billions, which opened with a tongue-in-cheek discussion of this catchphrase, observing that Carson was an amateur astronomer and that Carson's comic caricature often included real science.

-Sagan unit

 As a humorous tribute to Sagan and his association with the catchphrase "billions and billions", a sagan has been defined as a unit of measurement equivalent to a very large number of anything.